 Figure A1.
 Composite total column ozone anomaly [Dobson Units] averaged over the 10 days prior to FSWs at 50 hPa for (a-e) the NH and (f-j) the SH.
 Panels show the composites based on (a,f) all events from 1979-2016 (the period of the TCO dataset), (b,g) wave-1 or (d,i) wave-2 classification, or (c,h) early or (e,j) late classification.
-Stippling indicates regions where the anomaly composites are significantly different from zero at the 95% confidence level on a two-tailed t-test.
+Stippling in (a,f) indicates regions where the anomaly composites are significantly different from zero at the 95% confidence level on a two-tailed t-test; stippling in other panels show where composites are significantly different from each other (e.g., wave-1 vs wave-2, early vs late) using a t-test for two samples of unequal variance.

 Figure A2.
 Composite of the linearly detrended 500 hPa geopotential height anomalies [m] from JRA-55 data for (a,f) all FSW events based on the 10 hPa dates, and classified as (b,g) wave-1, (d,i) wave-2, (c,h) early, or (e,j) late averaged over the 7-30 days after the central FSW date (i.e., lags of 7-30 days) for (a-e) the NH and (f-j) the SH extratropics.
-Stippling indicates regions where the anomaly composites are significantly different from zero at the 95% confidence level according to a 1000-sample bootstrap analysis (with replacement).
+Stippling in (a,f) indicates regions where the anomaly composites are significantly different from zero at the 95 confidence level according to a t-test, while stippling in other panels shows where composites are significantly different from each other (e.g., wave-1 vs wave-2, early vs late) according to a 1000-sample bootstrap analysis (with replacement).